isomerpages/mse/_issues/1-clean-air.md

         <p> <em>24-HOUR AIR QUALITY MONITORING NETWORK</em></p>
         <p>The ambient air in Singapore is monitored through a network of air monitoring stations located in different parts of Singapore.
 The monitoring stations measure concentration levels of particulate matter (PM10), fine particulate matter (PM2.5), sulphur dioxide (SO2), nitrogen dioxide (NO2), ozone (O3), and carbon monoxide (CO).
 These six pollutant parameters determine the Pollutant Standards Index (PSI).  </p>
         <p>The state of air quality has an impact on our health and quality of life.</p>
         <p>As such, the 24-hour Pollutant Standards Index (PSI) readings of the 5 regions of Singapore are reported every hour on the  <a href="http://www.haze.gov.sg/home">Haze microsite</a>, and myENV  <a href="http://itunes.apple.com/sg/app/myenv/id444435182">iPhone</a>  and  <a href="https://play.google.com/store/apps/details?id=sg.gov.nea&amp;hl=en">Android</a>  app.
-The 24-hour and 1-hour PM2.5, 24-hour PM10, 24-hour SO2, 8-hour CO, 8-hour O3  and 1-hour NO2  concentration levels are also published every hour on the  <a href="http://www.nea.gov.sg/anti-pollution-radiation-protection/air-pollution-control/psi/pollutant-concentrations">NEA website</a>.</p>
+The 24-hour and 1-hour PM2.5, 24-hour PM10, 24-hour SO<sub>2</sub>, 8-hour CO, 8-hour O3  and 1-hour NO<sub>2</sub>  concentration levels are also published every hour on the  <a href="http://www.nea.gov.sg/anti-pollution-radiation-protection/air-pollution-control/psi/pollutant-concentrations">NEA website</a>.</p>
         <p><em>ACHIEVING HIGHER AIR QUALITY STANDARDS</em></p>
-        <p>MEWR has adopted the World Health Organisation (WHO) Air Quality Guidelines (AQG) for particulate matter (PM10), nitrogen dioxide (NO2), carbon monoxide (CO) and ozone (O3), and the WHO Interim Targets for fine particulate matter (PM2.5) and sulphur dioxide (SO2), as Singapore’s air quality targets for 2020.
+        <p>MEWR has adopted the World Health Organisation (WHO) Air Quality Guidelines (AQG) for particulate matter (PM10), nitrogen dioxide (NO<sub>2</sub>), carbon monoxide (CO) and ozone (O<sub>3</sub>), and the WHO Interim Targets for fine particulate matter (PM2.5) and sulphur dioxide (SO<sub>2</sub>), as Singapore’s air quality targets for 2020.
 To attain these air quality targets by 2020, abatement measures are being implemented to reduce emissions from vehicles and industries.</p>
+        <p><em>NEW AIR QUALITY REPORTING SYSTEM</em></p>
+        <p>Since August 2012, NEA has been reporting the 24-hour PM2.5 concentration levels alongside the PSI.
+This was done as the part of the transition to the new air quality reporting system.
+From 1 April 2014 onwards, the 24-hour PM2.5 concentration levels has been incorporated into the PSI.
+The PSI now reflects a total of 6 pollutants – sulphur dioxide (SO<sub>2</sub>), particulate matter (PM10) and fine particulate matter (PM2.5), nitrogen dioxide (NO<sub>2</sub>), carbon monoxide (CO) and ozone (O<sub>3</sub>).</p>
+        <p>Under the new PSI system, the health advisory will be based on the new 24-hour PSI as it now directly takes into account PM2.5.</p>
+        <p>Previously, health advisories issued by the Government were based on 24-hour PSI and 24-hour PM2.5, whichever was worse.
+Moreover, the 3-hour PSI is calculated based on PM2.5 concentration levels averaged across three hours.
+The 1-hour PM2.5 readings, which reflect PM2.5 levels averaged across one hour, is now reported every hour on various NEA-managed platforms.</p>
+        <p>To learn more about the changes, visit <a href="http://www.haze.gov.sg/home">Haze microsite.</a></p>
     </div>
 </div>